tldr-nyc/tldr-nyc.github.com/_posts/2015-02-26-staticadobe.md

 	Member "toUTCString"
 Object "Dbg"
 	Member "bps"
-		Security Priviledged for Getter, Have a list of allowed Events Security Priviledged for Setter, Have a list of allowed Events Member "c"
+		Security Priviledged for Getter - (property?)
+		Security Priviledged for Setter - (property?)
+	Member "c"
-		Security Priviledged for Method, Have a list of allowed Events Member "cb"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "cb"
-		Security Priviledged for Method, Have a list of allowed Events Member "q"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "q"
-		Security Priviledged for Method, Have a list of allowed Events Member "sb"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "sb"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Console\Exec

 	Member "si"
-		Security Priviledged for Method, Have a list of allowed Events Member "sn"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "sn"
-		Security Priviledged for Method, Have a list of allowed Events Member "so"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "so"
-		Security Priviledged for Method, Have a list of allowed Events Member "sv"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "sv"
-		Security Priviledged for Method, Have a list of allowed Events Object "debuggerGlobal"
+		Security Priviledged for Method, have a list of allowed Events:
+Object "debuggerGlobal"
 	Member "clearInspector"
 	Member "clearStack"